Reserve a Room

 Academic classes have priority scheduling over special events or meetings.
 Any classroom reservations occurring during the academic semester have the possibility of being relocated if the room is needed for an academic section.
 If this occurs, The Office of the University Registrar will make every effort to relocate your reservation to a comparable room if possible.

-Room reservation requests are processed on first-come-first-serve basis so we encourage departments and organizations to submit their requests as soon as possible.
+Room reservation requests are processed on first-come, first-served basis so we encourage departments and organizations to submit their requests as soon as possible.
 Any single weekday requests received for a future academic semester will be held in queue until the 1st day of classes.
 Any requests for semester long meetings or events will be held in queue until 12th day of class during long semesters and the 4th day for Summer I and Summer II semesters.
 Please note that semester long reservations do not include holidays, Reading Days, or the week of Final Exams.